mundipagg/amora-data-build-tool/docs_src/glossary.md

 `Data Model`

-:   A Data model is...
+:   A data model organizes data elements and standardizes how the data elements relate to one another.
+[1]

 `Entity`

-:   An entity is...
+:   Entities are used to identify the __primary key__ on which feature values are stored and retrieved.

 `Feature`